tomasbjerre/dictator-builder/dictatorconfig.md

 The object is an array with all elements of the type `string`.

+### `runningOnPlatform` (string)

+Trigger when running on platform. process.platform is one of:
+'aix', 'darwin', 'freebsd', 'linux', 'openbsd', 'sunos', 'win32'.

 ### `target` (string)

 The file to trigger on.